 High School Softball Field Diamond Dimensions

 Remember that you'll be measuring most of these distances using the bottom tip of home plate as the starting point.
-Here are some measurements you'll need to know as you create your high school's new softball field:
+A couple common questions include how far are softball bases and how far is the pitcher's mound from home plate in softball?
+Here are some measurements you'll need to know as you create your high school's new softball field layout:

-Home plate to first base: Measure 60 feet from the back tip of home plate to the right corner of first base.
+Home plate to first base: Measure 60 feet from the back tip of home plate as a starting point to the right corner of first base.

-First base to second: Measure a 60-foot line from the right corner of first base to the middle of second base.
+First base to second base: Measure a 60-foot line from the right corner of first base to the middle of second base.

-Second base to third: From the middle of second base to the left corner of third base, measure another 60-foot line.
+Second base to third base: From the middle of second base to the left corner of third base, measure another 60-foot line.

-Third base to home: Measure a 60-foot line from the left corner of third base to the bottom tip of home plate.
-These four lines together make the classic diamond shape seen on baseball and softball fields around the world.
+Third base to home plate: Measure a 60-foot line from the left corner of third base to the bottom tip of home plate.
+This summarizes the distance between bases in softball and these four lines together make the classic diamond shape seen on baseball and softball fields around the world.

 Pitcher's circle: The pitcher's circle surrounds the pitching rubber.
 Create an eight-foot radius from the center of the pitching rubber to create the right size pitcher's circle.
 This would create a pitching circle with a 16-foot diameter.